upstarter/automata/README.md

 ### Performance Features:
 - Concurrency
-  - News flash!
-The world is concurrent.
+  - The world is concurrent.
 For example: we see, hear, and move at the same time.
-Concurrency was a core factor in the design of the Elixir language and is dead simple to implement.
+Many global financial instruments are fluctuating at this instance.
+Concurrency was a core factor in the design of the Elixir language and is simple to implement.
 - High availability
   - Elixir is capable of 99.9999999% uptime (31 milliseconds/year of downtime).
 The main point of the Elixir model is an application that can be expected to run forever, as stated by the inventor — Joe Armstrong (RIP).
 Talk about unstoppable software!
 - Fault Tolerance